Hwy 14 and Broadway Ave. Intersection Safety Improvements

 Hwy 14 resurfacing

-In 2025, the Hwy 14 corridor in Rochester from Hwy 52 to Crossroads Dr. SW and from 3rd Ave.
+The Hwy 14 corridor in Rochester from Hwy 52 to Crossroads Dr. SW and from 3rd Ave.
 SE to Marion Rd.
 SE/15th Ave.
-SE will be resurfaced.
-This project will restore ride quality, improve pedestrian mobility and experience, and extend the service life of the highway.
-Learn more at the project website.
+SE was resurfaced in the summer of 2025.
+This project restored ride quality, improved pedestrian mobility and experience, and extended the service life of the highway.

 • Resurfacing the roadway with a new layer of asphalt